Wynndom111/Group-4-Project-2/README.md

 # Group-4-Project-2
-This project is a comprehensive analysis on the national incarceration data of the United States, our data source is the Annual Survey of Jails Data Series, years 2008-2018.
+This project is a comprehensive analysis on the national incarceration data of the United States.
+Our data source is the Annual Survey of Jails Data Series, the years we used in our analysis are 2008-2018.
 The data sets are hosted at the National Archive of Criminal Justice Data (https://www.icpsr.umich.edu/web/NACJD/series/7/studiesmain).
 Our main objective of the project was to find the prison population information for each state in the country and compare the demographics for similarities or differences.

 # Step 1: Clean Data